artsy/passport-local-with-otp/README.md

 * `usernameField` - Optional, defaults to 'username'
 * `passwordField` - Optional, defaults to 'password'
+* `otpField` - Optional, defaults to 'otp'

 Both fields define the name of the properties in the POST body that are sent to the server.

 #### Parameters

-By default, `LocalStrategy` expects to find credentials in parameters named username and password.
+By default, `LocalStrategy` expects to find credentials in parameters named username, password and otp.
 If your site prefers to name these fields differently, options are available to change the defaults.

     passport.use(new LocalStrategy({
         usernameField: 'email',
         passwordField: 'passwd',
+        otpField: 'otp_attempt',
         session: false
       },
       function(username, password, done) {